2019ankit/Baweja-Media-Assignment-/README.md

 /weather?city=London, which returns weather info (based on your API from Task 1).
 You can return results in JSON or display in a simple HTML page.

-Create a basic flask app of weather in which mock test data is feed source code: flask app.py
+Create a basic flask app of weather source code: flask app.py